xintongqi/hall_website/README.md

 <br/><br/>

 Notes:
 1. The website belongs to City University of Hong Kong.
-PLEASE DON'T USE ANY OF IT WITHOUT PERMISSION.
+It's now outdated so use the template if you want, just don't spread the info.
 2. Multimedia files are removed.
 <br/><br/>
 <br/><br/>